Slackcraft/CraftCursors/README.txt

 - Use the included CSS classes and examples to add the cursors to your website
 - You can add any cursor using the following CSS:
 	cursor: url(../cur/curser_name.cur),auto;

+Cursors can be added to links, images, span tags and more.
+You can adjust the default cursor by replacing the url to any of the available cursors.

+Alternatively, include the craftcursors_w3_<race>.css files in assets, to enable default/click cursors from Warcraft 3.

 What you can use them for:
 - Your personal website, or blog